 4.5.
 Numerical experiments on real-life matrices.
 In real-life applications matrices are not usually randomly generated.
 It is therefore important to check whether the probabilistic bounds that we have shown in the previous subsections can give good predictions for random matrices can also do so for matrices coming from various applications.
-In this section we perform numerical experiments with linear systems with matrices A from the SuiteSparse collection [7].
-The vector x is generated with random [0,1] uniform entries and b = Ax.
-We selected all the square matrices in the collection with $10 \le n \le 10^4$; this corresponds to a set of 1163 matrices.
-Since many of these matrices are ill conditioned, we perform computations in double rather than single precision, so as to minimize the number of matrices that are singular to the working precision.
+In this section we perform numerical experiments with linear systems with matrices A from the SuiteSparse collection [8].
+We selected all the square matrices in the collection with $10 \le n \le 10^4$; this corresponds to a set of 1164 matrices.
+The right-hand side b is also provided for 309 of these matrices; for the remaining cases, we generate it randomly with [0, 1] uniform entries.
+Since many of these matrices are ill conditioned we perform computations in double rather than single precision, so as to minimize the number of matrices that are singular to the working precision.